Demonyms for the United States: International use

 In Latin American Spanish colloquial speech, Americans may be referred to as gringos, but the word usually carries a disparaging connotation; in Spain and Argentina, a more common word with a similar meaning to gringo is yanqui (from the English Yankee).

 In Portuguese, the terms are americano, norte-americano and estado-unidense.
 The term americano is the mostly used in colloquial speech, but the press usually uses norte-americano.
 The everyday use of the term estado-unidense and its variant estadunidense (only registered in Brazilian dictionaries) is less common, especially in Portugal, but its use is defended as the preferred by some academics.

 In Chinese, there are distinct words for American in the continental sense and American in the national sense.
 The United States of America is called 美国 (Pinyin: měiguó; Jyutping: mei5 gwok3) while the continents of the Americas are called 美洲 (Pinyin: měizhōu; Jyutping: mei5 zau1).
 There are separate demonyms derived from each word and a United States citizen is referred to as 美国人 (Pinyin: měiguó rén; Jyutping: mei5 gwok3 yan4).

 In the constructed language Esperanto, usonano, similar to Usonian, is the standard term for an American.
 The United States itself is called Usono, similar to Usonia.
 Only in formal contexts is the United States referred to by the long-form official name Unuiĝintaj Ŝtatoj de Ameriko or Unuiĝintaj Ŝtatoj de Nord-Ameriko (United States of North America).
 L. L. Zamenhof, the inventor of Esperanto, used the Usono terms as early as 1910.

 Alternative terms

 The only officially and commonly used alternative for referring to the people of the United States in English is to refer to them as citizens of that country.
 Another alternative is US-American, also spelled US American.

-Several single-word English alternatives for American have been suggested over time, especially Usonian, popularized by architect Frank Lloyd Wright, and the nonce term United-Statesian.
+Several single-word English alternatives for American have been suggested over time, especially Usonian, popularized by architect Frank Lloyd Wright, and the term United Statesian.

-Writer H. L. Mencken collected a number of proposals from between 1789 and 1939, finding terms including Columbian, Columbard, Fredonian, Frede, Unisian, United Statesian, Colonican, Appalacian, Usian, Washingtonian, Usonian, Uessian, U-S-ian, Uesican, and United Stater.
+Writer H. L. Mencken collected a number of proposals from between 1789 and 1939, finding terms including Columbian, Columbard, Fredonian, Unisian, United Statesian, Colonican, Appalacian, Usian, Washingtonian, Usonian, Uessian, U-S-ian, Uesican, and United Stater.
 Names for broader categories include terms such as Pan-American, Western Hemispherian, New Worlder, and North Atlantican.

 Nevertheless, no alternative to "American" is common in English.